bluiska/AssignmentCAPS/README.md

 # AssignmentCAPS - Gergo Kekesi (b6017384)

+A TCP client server application using the winsock library, designed to achieve high throughput.

 -AssignmentCAPS
 	-TCP_Client
 		-client_main.cpp - The main file of the TCP Client containing the code for the